Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Abstract

 \section{Abstract}

-Language tasks involving character-level manipulations (e.g., spelling correction, many word games) are challenging for models based in subword tokenization.
-To address this, we adapt the interchange intervention training method of \citet{geiger2021iit} to operate on type-level variables over characters.
-This allows us to encode robust, position-independent character-level information in the internal representations of subword-based models.
+Language tasks involving character-level manipulations (e.g., spelling corrections, arithmetic operations, word games) are challenging for models operating on subword units.
+To address this, we develop a causal intervention framework to learn robust and interpretable character representations inside subword-based language models.
+Our method treats each character as a typed variable in a causal model and learns such causal structures by adapting the interchange intervention training method of \citet{geiger2021iit}.
 We additionally introduce a suite of character-level tasks that systematically vary in their dependence on meaning and sequence-level context.
-While simple character-level tokenization approaches still perform best on purely form-based tasks like string reversal, our method is superior for more complex tasks that blend form, meaning, and context, such as spelling correction in context and word search games.
-Our approach also leads to subword-based models with human-intepretable internal representations of characters.
+While character-level models still perform best on purely form-based tasks like string reversal, our method outperforms character-level models on more complex tasks that blend form, meaning, and context, such as spelling correction in context and word search games.
+Compared with standard subword-based models, our approach also significantly improves robustness on unseen token sequences and leads to human-interpretable internal representations of characters.